 BUY INDIGENOUS to BUY CANADIAN

-This coming holiday season, if you’re looking for an Indigenous business to purchase from and haven’t yet searched CCIB’s Member Directory, check it out today to discover nearly 1,500 Certified Indigenous Businesses (CIBs).
+Are you looking for an Indigenous business to purchase from and haven’t yet searched CCIB’s Member Directory?
+Check it out today to discover nearly 1,500 Certified Indigenous Businesses (CIBs).

 The Directory makes it easy to buy Indigenous and buy Canadian by allowing you to easily search for products or services by province, industry, or keyword.